lgoyes/BookNotes/ApplyingUMLandPatternsAnIntroductionToObjectOrientedAnalysisAndDesignAndTheUnifiedProcess.md

 * If description, price and itemID are duplicated for every "Item" instance of same product, there will be some duplicated data, and the model implementation will be space inefficient.

 #### The need for specification or description conceptual classes

+* To solve the "Item" problem, what is needed is a `ProductSpeicification` (or `ItemSpecification`, `ProductDescription`, ...) conceptual class that records information about items. `Xspecification` describes `X`.

+#### Descriptions of Services

+* Descriptions of services or service plans are commonly needed. e.g mobile company selling packages such as "bronze", "gold" and so forth.
+The description of the plan is required.

+### 10.8 UML Notation, models and methods: multiple perspectives

+* The same diagramming notation may be used for three perspectives and types of models:
+    1. Essential or conceptual perspective: Describe things in the domain of interest.
+    2. Specification perspective: Describe software abstractions or components with specifications and interfaces.
+    3. Implementation perspective: Describe particular technology and language.

+#### Superimposing terminology: UML vs methods.

+* UML boxes in Domain Model are domain concepts or conceptual classes.
+* UML boxes in Design Model are design classes, offering a specification or implementation perspective.

+### 10.9 Lowering the representation gap

+* Choosing names that reflect the domain vocabulary (sale) enhances quick comprehension and provides a clue as to what to expect from the chunk of code in a `Sale` software class.
+* The closer one-to-one mapping between the domain vocabulary and our sofware vocabulary and its chunking reduces the representational gap.
+This speeds comprehension of existing code and suggests "natural" ways to extend the code in ways that similarly correspond to the domain, or appeal to our intuitions of the domain.

+## 11. Domain model: Adding associations

+### 11.1 Associations